qk693516337/Kemono-Downloader/readme.md

 ## License

-This project is under the Custom Licence
+This project is under the MIT Licence

 ## Star History